Frequently asked questions

 The legal name Tiaki Wai reflects that the organisation is a partnership between shareholding councils and mana whenua iwi Ngāti Toa Rangatira and Taranaki Whānui ki Te Upoko o Te Ika.

 Tiaki Wai in Te Reo Māori means 'carers for water'.
 This name captures the intent to deliver safe, reliable, environmentally and financially sustainable water services in a way that restores te mana o te wai.
 The name has been gifted by mana whenua.
+There was no fee or charge for this gift and there is no ongoing payment.

 The email domain @metrowaterwellington was set up in early 2025, before the name Tiaki Wai was confirmed.
 The team working on establishing Tiaki Wai will continue to use this email address until 1 July 2026.